vincent-margiotta/dotfiles/README.md

 `.config/dot-foo`.
 This meant that these files and directories would be hidden while browsing my repository.
 Minor, but annoying.

-The more crippling issue with GNU Stow is actually that only __some__ versions of the command support the `--dotfile` flag.
-This meant that to support multiple systems, I'd need to implement that feature myself.
-While I was at it, I may as well switch to using the `link` command directly, since GNU Stow was not actually designed for dotfile management after all.
+Since some versions of GNU Stow available don't support the `--dotfile` flag, this meant that to support multiple systems I'd need to implement that feature myself.
+While I was at it I switched to using the `link` command directly, since GNU Stow was not actually designed for dotfile management after all.
 Thus, this repository (in its current form) was born.